ycpcs/cs100-fall2014/README.md

 title: README
 ---

-This is the website for CS 100, Fall 2014 at York College of Pennsylvania.
+This is the website for CS100, Fall 2014 at York College of Pennsylvania.

 Unless indicated otherwise, all materials are